PabloSczn/SET09102_Pablo/week5_documentation.md

-# Clean Code & Documentation - Week 5
+# Week 5: Clean Code & Documentation

 ## Background
 As specified during Week 3, I have coded one of the task of the team's project backlog and I have refined it, with comments and further enhancements. <br>